Paul Smith (footballer, born 1979): Nottingham Forest

 In search of first team football, Smith signed for League One side Nottingham Forest for around £500,000 in July 2006.
 He established himself ahead of Rune Pedersen as Forest's first choice goalkeeper for the club's 2006–07 promotion campaign.

 In the 2007–08 campaign, Smith helped Forest gain automatic promotion finishing second in the league they were promoted from League One to the Championship.
 Smith had a good season and helped enormously in goal, making match winning saves to help the Reds gain promotion.
-He kept 24 clean sheets in 46 games, the record for the league in that season.
+He kept 24 clean sheets in 46 games, the record for the championship league in that season.
 This achievement was recognised when he received the Puma Golden Glove award.

 He also made footballing history in the Football League Cup when he scored after 15 seconds against Leicester City in the second round of the competition on 18 September 2007.
 Smith became the quickest goalkeeper ever to score in world football, and the quickest ever goalscorer in the League Cup and for Nottingham Forest.
 The unusual goal came about because the tie had been previously abandoned at half-time due to the collapse of Leicester City's Clive Clarke, while Nottingham Forest were 1–0 up.
-In a show of sportsmanship, Leicester allowed Forest to take the kick-off and run up uncontested to score the goal, to restore the score-line to what it was at the abandonment of the previous match.
+In a show of sportsmanship, Leicester allowed Forest to take the kick-off and run up uncontested to score the goal, to restore the scoreline to what it was at the abandonment of the previous match.
 It was decided that Smith should be the player to score, to avoid suspicions surrounding betting patterns.
 Leicester City did come back into the game to beat Forest 3–2.
 In July 2008, Smith signed a new two-year contract with Forest, keeping him at the City Ground until 2010, and signed another extension in 2009, to keep Smith at the City Ground until 2012.

 After falling out of favour with manager Billy Davies, Smith lost his first choice status to Lee Camp, despite having played in all three of their League Cup matches.
 On 30 July 2010, Smith was placed on the transfer list and told he was free to seek first team football elsewhere.
 This was two days after a pre-season friendly at the City Ground against French Ligue 1 team Olympique Lyonnais which Forest lost 3–1.
 Smith was replaced by youngster Karl Darlow in the 75th minute, and Smith's performance was criticised.

-In the 2011–12 season, Smith was restricted to one first team game, a Football League Cup tie at home to neighbours Notts County which ended in a 3–3 draw, Forest winning the penalty shoot-out.
+In the 2011–12 season, Smith was restricted to one first team game, a Football League Cup at home to neighbours Notts County which ended in a 3–3 draw, Forest winning the penalty shoot-out.

 Smith's contract expired with Forest at the end of the 2011–12 season and he was released by the club.